 Where Are The Events Taking Place?

-Events are taking place in each of the 6 counties and in Dublin.
+Events are taking place right across Northern Ireland and in Dublin.
 You can find the schedule of events here.
 Do check our events page regularly as more events will be added right up until the end of February.

 How Can I Get Involved?

-There are many ways to get involved in Women Aloud 2017 : you can read and/or talk at an event, you can set up a local event, and you can go along to an event to support the women who are reading and talking.
-If you manage a venue, and you would like to host an event, we’d love to hear from you .
+If you are a member of Women Aloud NI, you can read and/or talk at a Women Aloud NI event.
+Members are also encouraged to set up local independent events.
+Lovers of literature can go along to an event to support the women who are reading and talking.
+If you manage a venue, and you would like to host an event, we’d love to hear from you 🙂 .
 Please hop over to the Get Involved page for more information.

 Jo Zebedee [Event Coordinator for Evening Event in Belfast] writes science fiction and fantasy, either in her space opera world of Abendau or on the streets of her native Northern Ireland.
-She’s the author of The Inheritance Trilogy and Inish Carraig.
+She’s the author of The Inheritance Trilogy, Inish Carraig and Waters and the Wild.
 She regularly blogs here at and can be followed on Twitter here .

 Dianne Ascroft [Event Coordinator for Evening Event in Enniskillen] writes historical and contemporary fiction with an Irish connection.
 Her series, The Yankee Years, is a collection of novels and short reads, set in World War II Northern Ireland.
 The history of her adopted country inspires the stories of the urban Canadian, who has settled in Fermanagh with her husband and an assortment of strong willed animals.
 Online she lurks here and you can follow her on Twitter here.

-Liz Weir [Event Coordinator for Library Events in Bangor, Keady, Killyleagh and Randalstown] is a storyteller and writer from Northern Ireland, who has told her stories to children and adults on five continents.
+Liz Weir [Event Coordinator for Library Event in Bangor] is a storyteller and writer from Northern Ireland, who has told her stories to children and adults on five continents.
 As a children’s librarian for the city of Belfast in the 1970s, she learned about the healing power of storytelling.
 She was the first winner of the International Storybridge Award from the National Storytelling Network, which cited her “exemplary work promoting the art of storytelling within Ireland and between other countries”.
 Liz is currently Storyteller in Residence with Libraries NI.